 Children below 5 years

-- Teach them the importance and the difference between coins and rupees.
+- Teach them the importance and also the difference between coins and rupees.

 - You earn because you work hard.